Julie Shayne (she/her/hers)

 University of Washington Seattle

-In general, my classes focus on politics, poverty, and resistance in the Third World, typically through the lenses of gender and feminism.
+I knew I wanted to become a professor a couple of weeks into my first Women’s Studies class.
+Teaching is my absolute favorite part of my job and I was truly honored to be the UW Bothell recipient of the University of Washington Distinguished Teaching Award in 2019.
+In general, my classes focus on politics, poverty, and resistance in the Global South, typically through the lenses of gender and feminism.
 I passionately believe that as residents of the most powerful country in the world we are in part responsible for global policies implemented in our name and with our money.
 It is therefore my goal to enable students to understand the historical and contemporary record regarding transnational policies and empower them to envision and create alternatives at all levels.

 In all of my classes I center feminist knowledge, student led learning, and research.
 For example, I co-created the Feminist Community Archive of Washington (FCA-WA) when I developed my GWSS class “Histories and Movements of Gender and Sexuality” (BISGWS 302).
-UWB librarians Denise Hattwig and Dave Ellenwood (now at North Seattle Community College), Kara Adams, Director of the CBLR office, and I created the FCA-WA and students in BISGWS 302 do community-based research with local feminist and gender justice organizations to populate it.
-(The project has also led to multiple conference presentations and an article about the assignment and archive in the Feminist Teacher.
+UWB librarians Denise Hattwig and Dave Ellenwood, Kara Adams, Director of the CBLR office, and I created the FCA-WA and students do community-based research about local organizations to populate it.
+(We have published a paper about the assignment and archive in the Feminist Teacher.
 27(1): 47-65.
-2018).
+2016 ).
+Another feminist class project, also co-facilitated with Denise Hattwig, GWSS librarian Penelope Wood, and student peer facilitator & GWSS student Nicole Carter, is a zine called Badass Womxn in the Pacific Northwest.
+The entire class collectively produced an open-access, online and hard copy version which included 41 biographies of badass womxn in the PNW, original multilingual poetry and art, and more!
+This assignment happens in “Rad Womxn in the Global South” (BIS 227).

 Recent blog posts by Julie Shayne on teaching and social justice are linked below: